Skip to content

 Explain, apply, analyse, sequence — connect ideas, read patterns, use rules in new contexts (bridge to Year 11).

-4. Why do action–reaction partners not cancel when finding the net force on one object?
+4. Why do action–reaction partners not cancel when you find the net force on one object?

 5. A 2.0 kg object accelerates at 6.0 m/s².
 The net force is:

-6. A 5.0 kg block slides with constant speed on a rough horizontal floor.
+6. A 5.0 kg block slides at constant speed on a rough horizontal floor.
 The horizontal net force on the block is best described as:

 7. Two forces on one object: 12 N east and 5 N west on the same line.
 The magnitude of the net force is: